Grand Prairie Firefighters Rescue Dog After Head Got Stuck In Wheel Rim

 GRAND PRAIRIE, Texas (CBSDFW.COM) – Curiosity can be a not-so-good-thing for our pets sometimes.

-Case in point, someone’s dog got it’s head stuck in the rim of a wheel.
+Case in point, someone’s dog got its head stuck in the rim of a wheel.

 The owner drove up to Fire Station 6 one Stonewall Drive in Grand Prairie, with the dog in the back of the truck and her head stuck in the rim.